somilshivhare/hackrx-6-project/README.md

-# HackRx 6.0 - Document Q&A API
+# 🚀 HackRx 6.0 - Document Q&A API

-A FastAPI-based AI system that answers questions from PDF documents using Google Gemini, TF-IDF embeddings, and FAISS vector search.
+A FastAPI-based AI system that answers questions from PDF documents using Google Gemini, TF-IDF embeddings, and FAISS vector search for the HackRx 6.0 competition.

 ## 🎯 Project Overview